Retail, CPG and Logistics

 A pandemic enters with a shopping cart: Can the supermarket sustain itself?

 In 2015, during a TED talk, tech mogul and philanthropist Bill Gates predicted about the emergence and spread of a pandemic and warned that countries are ill-equipped to handle it.
 Circa 2020 and Gates’ prophecy has come true.
 The COVID-19 pandemic has spread rapidly across the globe and has adversely affected every aspect of human life.
 While several sectors were highly affected, some sectors such as retail witnessed impressive growth, particularly during the initial days.
-This blog discussed some of the key trends in the sector, with a special focus on supermarkets.
+This blog discussed some of the key retail business trends in the 2020 pandemic, with a special focus on supermarkets.

 Trend #1: We’re moving at warp speed, Scotty!